 There are, however, general healthy eating guidelines that will apply to most people living with diabetes.
 You should aim to eat regular meals in appropriate portions to maintain a healthy weight, be mindful of consuming excess saturated fat and sodium, include plenty of lean protein sources and focus on carbohydrate sources that are high in fibre and have a lower glycaemic index.

 The glycaemic index (GI) of a food describes how quickly the carbohydrates in that food are converted into blood glucose.
 It is important to note that if a food has a low glycaemic index, it does not mean you should eat a larger quantity of that food.
 The total amount of carbohydrate ingested is still important for maintaining stable blood glucose levels.
-Eating too few or too carbohydrates in one meal or snack can cause surges or sharp drops in blood glucose, leading to feeling unwell.
+Eating too few or too much carbohydrates in one meal or snack can cause surges or sharp drops in blood glucose, leading to feeling unwell.

 Luckily, there are more healthy snack options available in Australia than ever before.
 Here are 12 delicious treats you can buy in Australia that fit easily into a diabetic-friendly diet, without sacrificing flavour or enjoyment.

-Fresh bakes and cakes
+Fresh Bakes and Cakes

 Traditionally, bakery items like cakes and pastries are often high in added refined sugars, trans fats and saturated fats, making them a less than ideal choice for people managing their diabetes.
 Fortunately, you can now access a wide range of delicious sweet treat options that can easily fit into a diabetic-friendly meal plan.